Summer Program FAQs

 What type of face-covering does the school require that students wear to campus?

-NEW!
 Please review our updated Face Coverings Policy.

 Will students be allowed to take mask breaks?